 The second term is the vacuum term.
 The quantum vacuum is a sea of constantly creating and annihilating geometries.
-Discarding this term and writing the Hamiltonian operator in terms of number operator $\hat{\textbf{n}}= \sum_A \hat{\textbf{n}}_A$ with ${a^\dagger}^A a_A \coloneqq \left(\sqrt{\frac{32}{3\zeta^{2}}} \partial_C\left((-G)^{\frac{1}{4}} n^C\right) - \omega (-G)^{\frac{1}{4}}\right) \hat{\textbf{n}}_A$
+Discarding this term and writing the Hamiltonian operator in terms of number operator $\hat{\textbf{n}}= \sum_A \hat{\textbf{n}}_A$ with ${a^\dagger}^A a_A \coloneqq \left(\sqrt{\frac{32}{3\zeta^{2}}} \partial_C n^C - \omega \right) \hat{\textbf{n}}_A$

 The appearance of the differential equation (\ref{Riccati}) is not surprising.
-It is a consequence of using coordinate space for quantization.
+It is a consequence of using coordinate-space for quantization.
 The scalar quantum of the Klein-Gordon field satisfies $\omega^2 = k^2 + m^2$.
-Similarly, the quantum of the geometric scalar field follows $frequency = \scriptstyle \sqrt{\frac{32}{3\zeta^{2}}} \partial_C\left((-G)^{\frac{1}{4}} n^C\right) - \omega (-G)^{\frac{1}{4}} $ with $\omega$ being solution to (\ref{Riccati}). $\Phi$ has a single degree of freedom.
+Similarly, the quantum of the geometric scalar field follows $frequency = \scriptstyle \sqrt{\frac{32}{3\zeta^{2}}} \partial_C n^C - \omega $ with $\omega$ being solution to (\ref{Riccati}). $\Phi$ has a single degree of freedom.
 Therefore the quantum is scalar. $\Pi$ is a collection of creation and destruction operators.
-But $\Phi$ depends non-linearly on creation and annihilation operators.\\ \textbf{Momentum:} The momentum operator defined using stress tensor
+But $\Phi$ depends non-linearly on creation and annihilation operators.\\ The momentum operator defined using stress tensor

 does not share eigenstates with the Hamiltonian operator.
 This is because $\Phi$ depends non-linearly on creation and annihilation operators.
-Therefore the quantum with a particular 3-metric does not have well-defined momentum at the quantum level.\\ \textbf{Measurement:} What is measured is the 3-metric and not the position of the quantum.
-Assume that the quantum state is `prepared' in the superposition of several 3-geometries.
-On the measurement, we can observe only one 3-geometry.
-Quantum mechanically, there is no limit on how fast the quantum can change its 3-geometry.
+Therefore the quantum with a particular 3-metric does not have well-defined momentum at the quantum level.